 Security Background Check

 Students selected for the externship will also be required to pass a security background check overseen by the Attorney General’s Legal Recruitment Bureau.
 Students will be provided with additional paperwork relating to this process upon selection for the externship.
 A favorable determination from Legal Recruitment is required before an extern may begin working in the Attorney General’s Office.
 Students accepted for the externship should complete the required paperwork as soon as possible after acceptance into the externship so that final approval from Legal Recruitment can be timely obtained.

-The students listed below are current students in the course, participated in LW.12703 / LW.12704 in Spring 2021 and completed their fieldwork in the Antitrust Bureau, or worked as summer interns in the Antitrust Bureau.
+The students listed below are current students in the course or participated in LW.12703 / LW.12704 in Spring 2022.
 They would be happy to be contacted by any prospective students.